Taves Family Farm and Applebarn is a farm in Abbotsford with u-pick produce, a petting zoo, various children’s activities and seasonal events.

 This article contains the following information about Taves Family Farm:

 Hours of Operation | Admission | Country Store | U-Pick Farm Produce | Taves Estate Cidery | Spring Attractions | Autumn Attractions | Kids Activities at the Farm | Similar Attractions in the Area | Other Information

 Taves Family Farm in Abbotsford

-Celebrating their 29th year in 2019, Taves Farm and Applebarn is a family-owned operation in the Fraser Valley.
-The Taves Family owns several farms, which produce a variety of local produce, as well as their Applebarn, which is their attraction with games, activities and other child-friendly options.
+Celebrating their 32nd year in 2022, Taves Farm and Applebarn is a family-owned operation in the Fraser Valley.
+The Taves family owns several farms which produce a variety of local produce.
+They also run the Applebarn which is their attraction with games, activities and other child-friendly options.

-Taves Farm and Applebarn, which is the rustic kid-friendly attraction, is located at 333 Gladwin Road (which isn’t far from the Abbotsford Airport and US border).
+Taves Farm and Applebarn is the rustic kid-friendly attraction.
+It’s located at 333 Gladwin Road (which isn’t far from the Abbotsford Airport and US border).

 Hours of Operation